 - Notably, while the Imperium is very interested in collecting and sanctioning psykers for various reasons (they're the only FTL-communication apart from sending a ship somewhere; they can defend the Imperium against psychic and daemonic foes; and uncontrolled, they'll likely fall prey to daemons and allow them to materialize), they generally don't even attempt to train Alpha levels - the usual response is a bullet in the head.

 - And there are some that don't actually fit in this - the scale is extended to Alpha-plus and Omega-Minus for those individuals for whom the 24 greek letters do not suffice.
 Older canon even covers higher plus/minus levels that double back through the alphabet, where you're really more talking about Eldritch Abominations than anything else.
 Or the Emperor.

 - It should be noted however, that the scale only ranks human psykers.
-Eldar Farseers don't have an Assignment equivalent, and Cosmic Entities like the Chaos Gods far exceed the scale.
+Eldar Farseers and Warlocks don't have an Assignment equivalent (though they'd likely exceed it), and Cosmic Entities like the Chaos Gods far exceed the scale.